The Vale of Wardour in the Wiltshire Downs AONB. Wardour Park, Nadder Head, a neolithic hill fort, Barkers hill, Old Wardour Castle.

 An exhilarating descent and an equally exhilarating route through the wooded Barkers Hill lead back down to the Nadder.
 The return route then leads right past the romantically ruined 14th century Old Wardour Castle and through High Wood back into Tisbury, a remarkably unspoilt village.

-Tea: Plenty of options in Tisbury, see the pdf or the webpage for details.
+Tea: Several options in Tisbury, see the pdf or the webpage for details.

 For